bpontiz/bpontiz/README.md

 <img src="https://user-images.githubusercontent.com/96260786/235792969-2f5564a1-c7de-4fce-b97d-a6af2e1d51e8.png" width="80%" />

-<p>I am a fullstack developer with oratory skills and +1 year of experience in IT/teaching of programming.
+<p align="justify">I am a fullstack developer with oratory skills and +1 year of experience in IT/teaching of programming.
 I help people to understand the fundamentals of web programming by sharing my knowledge of software development.
 Besides I have +1 year of experience in developing web applications on my own. </p>

 - 🌱 I’m currently learning **Angular**